HarperDB/template-redirector/README.md

 > [!NOTE]
 > Do we want to reference the Akamai component here?
 This really is a standalone component

+There has been [work]https://github.com/HarperDB/Component-ReadMe-Template/blob/main/component-readme-template.md started to document external component.

 ## Features

 - CSV-based redirect rule import